-In Montana, for $29 a resident trapper can trap and kill as many beaver as they want, almost year round and not even report it!
+In Montana, for $28 a resident trapper can trap and kill as many beaver as they want, almost year round and not even report it!

-Now think for just a moment of the fires, their intensity, and the drought like conditions that fuel them that have impacted us all in Montana.
-Consider then we have no quota on the number of beaver that can be killed and no reporting required of perhaps one of the most important species for water conservation, wetlands and wildlife habitat.
+To give you a better idea, think for just a moment of the fires, their intensity, and the drought like conditions that fuel them that have impacted us all in Montana.
+Think too, of the climate crisis we are in.
+Remember, too, the most critical and limiting factor for wildlife, is habitat, suitable habitat.
+Consider then we have no quota on the number of beaver that can be killed and no reporting required of the most important species for water conservation, wetlands and wildlife habitat.

 Scientific findings are beaver dams are of fundamental importance to restoration and conservation efforts aimed at restoring dwindling native trout populations.